rzinak/oblivion/README.md

 - `@OblivionService` - Marks a class as a service; searches for constructors and injects dependencies
 - `@OblivionPrototype` - Defines a prototype bean *(each request gets a new instance)*
 - `@OblivionConstructorInject` - Defines a specific constructor to be injected.
-If none is specified, the first constructor is injected by default. it can receive an optional `name = String` property that can be used to instantiate a class with different constructors when defining a prototype bean.
+If none is specified, the first constructor is injected by default.
+    It can receive an optional `name = String` property that can be used to instantiate a class with different constructors when defining a prototype bean.
 - `@OblivionPreInitialization` - Executes a method before the bean is fully initialized *(before field injections)*
 - `@OblivionPostConstruct` - Executes a method immediately after dependencies are injected *(for basic setup)*
 - `@OblivionPostInitialization` - Executes a method after full initialization *(ideal for advanced setups like starting background tasks)*